jimdytt/jimdytt.github.io/_posts/2017-04-25-april-demos.md

 ![Counting pedestrians  - Work in Progress]({{ site.url}}/assets/img/people2.jpg)

-A quick update of work in progress
+A quick update of work in progress.

+The scenes are in rough order of complexity in terms of people count.
 Coloured boxes show a person tracked across multiple tracks.
 The thinner purple/pink box shows a single track.
-The scenes are in rough order of complexity in terms of people count.
  Full re-identification still needs to be completed.

 #### Sample Detection Videos - Work in Progress